seatable/seatable-admin-docs/docs/configuration/dtable-db-conf.md

 - `private_key`: Must be the same value like `DTABLE_PRIVATE_KEY` in `dtable_web_settings.py`.
 Only necessary if your version is before "Enterprise edition 3.5.5".
 If your version is newer the value is read from `dtable_server_config.json`.
 - `clean_cache_interval`: Interval between cache cleaning.
 Unit is in seconds.
 Defaults to 300.
 This option is removed in "Enterprise edition 4.4.0".
 Since 4.4.0 a real-time eviction mechanism replaced regular cache cleanup mechanism.

+### [SQL]

+- `group_by_stmt_limit`: Maximal number of concurrent `group by` requests.
+If the number of `group by` requests exceeds this limit, new `group by` queries will wait in a queue.
+Default is 2.
+This option is removed in version 5.1.0.
+This option was only relevant when querying bases with big-data.
+In 5.1.0 version `group by` queries can be handled by a new OLAP engine, which is much more efficient.
+So this option is no longer necessary.